sandrokeil/interop-config/README.md

 > You want to check automatically for mandatory options or merge default options?

-> You want to have an uniform config structure?
+> You want to have a valid config structure?

+> You want to generate your configuration files from factory classes?

 > This library comes to the rescue!